 Producing Better Quality Products

-Additionally, Microwave can enhance the activity of enzymes applied to animal feeds.
-Microwave energy breaks down the structure of cellular walls which gives enzymes more attachment points on the otherwise crystalline cellulose structure.
+Additionally, microwaves can enhance the activity of enzymes applied to animal feeds.
+Microwave energy breaks down the structure of cellular walls that gives enzymes more attachment points on the otherwise crystalline cellulose structure.
 This can greatly enhance the activity of enzyme treatment.
 Also, it has been well established that microwave processing can destroy E. Coli, listeria, and certain other harmful microorganisms.